MichaelSturgeon/PP1-Italy-at-Home/README.md

 ## User Experience Design
 Throughout every stage of the development of this project, I have considered how all features play a role in creating a positive user experience.
-Every time I added a new feature, I've assessed how it positivity impacts the used.
+Every time I added a new feature, I've assessed how it positivity impacts the user.
 When creating this project I was significantly influenced by the five planes of UXD.

 ## Strategy Plane